TeamJM/journeymap-api/readme.md

 * */build/libs/journeymap-api-#-javadoc.jar*
 * */build/libs/journeymap-api-#-example.zip*

 How to use the API classes in your Mod
 ===

-The goal for using the JourneyMap API is that you have a "soft dependency" only.
+The goal for using the JourneyMap API is that you have a **soft dependency** only.

- * You should only have a compile-time dependency only
+ * You should **only** have a compile-time dependency
- * You should not have a runtime dependency if JourneyMap isn't loaded
+ * You should **not** have a runtime dependency if JourneyMap isn't loaded
- * You should not include any JourneyMap API classes in your mod jar.
+ * You should **never** include any JourneyMap API classes in your mod jar.

-Here is the recommended approach:  (see src/test/java/example)
+Here is the recommended approach:  (See [src/test/java/example](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/test/java/example/mod/) examples)

-1. Write a class that implements the JourneyMap *journeymap.client.api.IClientPlugin* interface (like 'ExampleJourneymapPlugin')
+1. Write a class that implements the JourneyMap *[journeymap.client.api.IClientPlugin](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/journeymap/client/api/IClientPlugin.java)* interface (like '[ExampleJourneymapPlugin](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/test/java/example/mod/client/plugin/ExampleJourneymapPlugin.java)')
-    - Annotate the class with *@journeymap.client.api.ClientPlugin* so that JourneyMap can find and instantiate it
+    - Annotate the class with *[@journeymap.client.api.ClientPlugin](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/journeymap/client/api/ClientPlugin.java)* so that JourneyMap can find and instantiate it
     - Don't make references to this class elsewhere in your mod.
 You don't want it classloaded if JourneyMap isn't loaded.
-1. Define a facade interface (like 'IExampleMapFacade') for your mod's map-related functions (like 'showWaypoint(x,y,z)')
+1. Define a facade interface (like '[IExampleMapFacade](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/test/java/example/mod/client/facade/IExampleMapFacade.java)') for your mod's map-related functions (like 'showWaypoint(x,y,z)')
     - The facade interface will always be classloaded, so it should not use JourneyMap API classes.
 Use primitives or your own objects.
-    - Add a facade interface field to your mod's ClientProxy class (like 'ClientProxy.IExampleMapFacade') so it can be used by your mod.
+    - Add a facade interface field to your mod's ClientProxy class (like '[ClientProxy.MapFacade](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/test/java/example/mod/client/ClientProxy.java)') so it can be used by your mod.
-1. Write an implementation of your facade interface (like 'ExampleMapFacade') that uses the JourneyMap IClientAPI interface to perform the actual facade work needed.
+1. Write an implementation of your facade interface (like '[ExampleMapFacade](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/test/java/example/mod/client/plugin/ExampleMapFacade.java)') that uses the JourneyMap [IClientAPI](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/journeymap/client/api/IClientAPI.java) interface to perform the actual facade work needed.
-    - Have your IClientPlugin create an instance of the facade implementation, passing it the IClientAPI.
+    - Have your IClientPlugin create an instance of the facade implementation using the [IClientAPI](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/journeymap/client/api/IClientAPI.java) provided by JourneyMap.
-    - Have your IClientPlugin set the instance on your mod's ClientProxy class (like 'ClientProxy.IExampleMapFacade')
+    - Have your IClientPlugin set the instance on your mod's ClientProxy class (like '[ClientProxy.MapFacade](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/test/java/example/mod/client/ClientProxy.java)')
+    - Don't make references to this implementation class elsewhere in your mod.
+You don't want it classloaded if JourneyMap isn't loaded.

 Help Wanted
 ===